gmume/MENTORING3/readme.md

 </video>

 ### In the game
 Now I just needed to put a flock into the level of a game.
 But as always it isn't as easy as thought.
-I found, that the birds didn't spawned, where i wanted them to be.
+I found, that the birds didn't spawn, where I wanted them to be.
 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\12_SpawnPosition.mp4" type="video/mp4">
 </video>